AshuSingh96/student_data_tracker/README.md

 A simple command-line interface (CLI) tool to manage student records using Python.
 It allows users to add, view, compute average marks, and save data to a CSV file.

 ## 🚀 Features
-- Add student with name, roll number, and marks in 3 subjects.
+- Add new student records (Name, Roll Number, and Marks in 3 subjects)
+- Input validation:
+  - Name must contain only alphabetic characters
+  - Roll number must be unique
+  - Marks must be between 0 and 100
-- Display all student records.
+- View all student records
-- Calculate average marks for each student.
+- Calculate average marks for each student
 - Save all records to a `students.csv` file.
+-

 ## 📁 Project Structure
 ```